Farewell My Concubine (film): International audience

-Some critics point to the fact that Chen had created the film to fit both domestic and international audiences' tastes, as Chen understood some of the international audience's perceptions and attitudes towards sexuality in China.
+Some critics have argued that Chen shaped the film for both domestic and international audiences, including international viewers' perceptions of sexuality in China.
+The film's international appeal has also been linked to its use of traditional cultural symbols.
+Wenxi Zhu identifies Peking opera as a key symbol in the film.
+It connects the main characters' relationship with themes of identity and historical change.
+Chih-Yun Chiang reads the film as a work of transnational Chinese cinema.
+Chiang argues that Chen Kaige made Chinese culture visible to international viewers by turning images of Chineseness into a form of cross-cultural film language.

 Miramax edited version

 At Cannes, the film was awarded the highest prize, the Palme d'Or.
-Miramax Films mogul Harvey Weinstein purchased distribution rights and removed fourteen minutes, resulting in a 157-minute cut.
+Miramax mogul Harvey Weinstein purchased distribution rights and removed fourteen minutes, resulting in a 157-minute cut.
 This is the version seen theatrically in the United States and United Kingdom.

 According to Peter Biskind's book, Down and Dirty Pictures: Miramax, Sundance and the Rise of Independent Film, Louis Malle, Cannes jury president that year, said: "The film we admired so much in Cannes is not the film seen in this country [the U.S.], which is twenty minutes shorter – but seems longer because it doesn't make any sense.
 It was better before those guys made cuts."

 The uncut 171-minute version has been released by Miramax on DVD.